MeGysssTaa/keiko-plugin-inspector/README.md

 echo "Cloning and building keiko-plugin-inspector..." git clone https://github.com/MeGysssTaa/keiko-plugin-inspector cd keiko-plugin-inspector
-./gradlew build
+./gradlew shadowJar

 echo "Done!
-You can find the output JAR in build/libs/" echo "Use './gradlew build' in its root folder (you are browsing it at the moment) whenever you want to rebuild Keiko."
+You can find the output JAR in build/libs/" echo "Use './gradlew shadowJar' in its root folder (you are browsing it at the moment) whenever you want to rebuild Keiko."
 ```